DNSimple and ClickFunnels

 When you purchased your domain with ClickFunnels, they automatically secured it with a certificate.
 The certificate typically transfers with your domain, but certificates have a short lifespan and will expire.
 The certificate they use is only available on higher-tier DNSimple plans, so if you’re on the Solo Plan, you can’t renew the same certificate.
 However, there are many available certificates that can provide the security you need.

 Your certificate may be set to automatically renew.
-If your certificate is set to auto renew, and you don’t disable it, you’ll receive emails that the renewal failed because you don’t have access to the SAN feature (only available on our higher-tiered plans).
+If your certificate is set to auto renew, and you don’t disable it, you’ll receive emails that the renewal failed because you don’t have access to the SAN feature (only available on our higher-tier plans).
 You can ignore these messages – they only concern your certificate, and aren’t connected to your domain ownership, renewal, or overall functionality.
 You can disable certificate auto renew to prevent it from trying to renew and sending you failed renewal emails.

 When your certificate is about to expire, we’ll send you an email with the subject line “Expiration Notification”.
 However, even if the certificate expires, your site will still function, and you’ll still own it.